dwrobel/flatcam/README.md

 =================================================

+27.02.2019

+- made the Custom ToolChange Text area in CNCJob Selected Tab depend on the status of the ToolChange Enable Checkbox even in the init stage.
+- added some parameters throughout camlib gcode generation functions; handled some possible errors (e.g like when attempting to use an empty Custom GCode Toolchange)

 26.02.2019

 - added a function to read the parameters from ToolChange macro Text Box (I need to move it from CNCJob to Excellon and Geometry)